 The city is surrounded by grassy fields, oak forests, and acres of farmland.
-Depending on when you visit, you may see colorful Texas wildflowers, including the Texas state flower -- Texas bluebonnets.
+Depending on when you visit, you may see colorful Texas wildflowers, including bluebonnets — the state flower of Texas.
 Your day will be filled with fun and is sure to be unforgettable.
-Here are several activities and attractions that will provide you a great day in charming Brenham
+Here are several activities and attractions that will provide you with a great day in charming Brenham.

 Being in the center of it all in Washington County, there is a lot in Downtown Brenham.
-Take some time to wander the streets of historic downtown while marveling at the unique antique shops, art galleries, and charming historical buildings, then catch lunch at any of the tempting selection of restaurants.
-And, if you have a sweet tooth, stop by Bliss Candy Company for handmade confections located on South Market Street.
+Take some time to wander the streets of the historic downtown while marveling at the unique antique shops, art galleries, and charming historical buildings.
+Then, catch lunch at any of the tempting restaurants.
+And, if you have a sweet tooth, stop by Thomas Craft Confections for handmade confections on South Market Street.
 Be on the lookout for events happening downtown on any given weekend.

-Beneath the streets of Brenham is a State Archaeological Landmark, a large system of historic artificial reservoirs for the storage of water -- also called cisterns.
-The cisterns were built in the late 1800s to store rainwater for public fire fighting.
+Beneath the streets of Brenham is a State Archaeological Landmark, a large system of historic artificial reservoirs for the storage of water — also called cisterns.
+The cisterns were built in the late 1800s to store rainwater for public firefighting.
 Private cisterns were also abundant throughout early Washington County, used for bathing, drinking, and cooking.
 Now you can take a tour to see the cisterns and learn how they are used and about present-day cisterns and how to harvest rainwater for your landscape, water features, livestock, and even for indoor use.
-Toubin Park is located in downtown Brenham and is a park plus a history lesson.
+Toubin Park is located in downtown Brenham and is a park as well as a history lesson.

 Pro Tip: Believe it or not, the creamery is closed on the weekends.

-If you love giving or receiving (or both) roses, you’ll want to visit the beautiful rose gardens at the Antique Rose Emporium.
+If you love giving or receiving roses (or both!) you’ll want to visit the beautiful rose gardens at The Antique Rose Emporium.
 It’s a nursery that specializes in roses and has been in Brenham for over 30 years.
-Aww, fresh air and roses -- I can’t think of anything more pleasant.
+Aww, fresh air and roses — I can’t think of anything more pleasant.
 Take some time to smell the roses!
 Explore the gift shop for amazing books and garden picks.

 If you happen to be there on the first Friday of the month, shop Brenham’s Farmer & Artisan Market on the Courthouse Square downtown.
 Vendors selling everything from fresh homegrown foods to homemade products line the streets surrounding Washington County Courthouse.
 There’s nothing better than supporting the locals and a big bite of homemade fresh bread!
 I especially love finding handmade soaps at markets like this.

 Bring on the rain and sunshine!
-Visiting Brenham in April is twofold.
+The benefits of visiting Brenham in April are twofold.
 You get to do all the above and below, plus enjoy a beautiful scenic drive to see the gorgeous blankets of blue.
-It’s an 80-mile loop from Brenham to Burton, through Independence, Washington, and Chappell Hill, then back to Brenham to see the Texas Bluebonnets.
-You’ll also see many other wildflowers such as Indian paintbrush, thistles, purple coneflower, and many more.
-Bluebonnet season is March through May, with peaks in April.
+It’s an 80-mile loop from Brenham to Burton, through Independence, Washington, and Chappell Hill, then back to Brenham to see the Texas bluebonnets.
+You’ll also see many other wildflowers such as Indian paintbrushes, thistles, purple coneflowers, and more.
+Bluebonnet season lasts from March through May, with peaks in April.
 Get your camera ready!

-On the second weekend in April, the Bluebonnet Festival in Chappell Hill, also known for being the Official Bluebonnet Festival of Texas, offers live music, historical tours, all kinds of vendors, and good festival food.
+On the second weekend in April, the Bluebonnet Festival in Chappell Hill, known as the Official Bluebonnet Festival of Texas, offers live music, historical tours, all kinds of vendors, and good festival food.
 I’m sure you’ll find all sorts of handmade bluebonnet-themed gifts.